Prethush/react-hooks-shopping-cart/README.md

 # Shopping Cart App

 This is shopping cart app created using React JS and Tailwind CSS.
-In this application I have use used react hooks to manage and update state and localstorage is also used to persist the data.
+In this application I have use used react hooks to manage state and Localstorage to persist data.
+This app is hosted on netlify.

 ## Installation